 Two of the many options for creating WASM code are an online wasm assembler or Emscripten.
 There are a number of online WASM assembler choices, such as:

-These a great place to start for people who are just trying to figure out where to start, but they lack some of the inbuilt tools and optimizations of Emscripten.
+These are great resources for people who are trying to figure out where to start, but they lack some of the tooling and optimizations of Emscripten.

 In a nutshell, the process works as follows: